byronka/minum/docs/getting_started/getting_started_part_4.md

 ```

 And finally, here is the updated bookentry.html, where we point the form at the
-proper path for a POST request:
+proper path for a POST request.
+This file is at `src/main/webapp/templates/bookentry.html`:

 ```html
 <!DOCTYPE html>